 The Available Funds of the Québec Portfolios are intended to be invested primarily in the Province of Québec.
 Under normal market conditions, the Québec Portfolios are expected to invest approximately 60% to 75% of their Available Funds in Flow-Through Shares issued by Resource Companies incurring Eligible Expenditures primarily in the Province of Québec.
 Until the Québec Portfolios are fully invested, all investment opportunities in the Province of Québec will be allocated to the Québec Portfolios to the extent the Manager, with the advice of the Portfolio Manager, believes it is appropriate to do so.
-All other investment opportunities will be allocated between the Portfolios based on aggregate subscriptions for Units of each Class to the extent the Manager, with the advice of the Portfolio Manager, believes it is appropriate to do so.
+All other investment opportunities will be allocated between the Portfolio based on aggregate subscriptions for Units of each Class to the extent the Manager, with the advice of the Portfolio Manager, believes it is appropriate to do so.
 There is no specific geographic focus within Canada for the investment of the Available Funds of the National Portfolios.

 The Portfolio Manager will actively manage the Portfolios with the objective of achieving capital appreciation and/or income for the Partnership.
 This may involve the sale of Flow-Through Shares and other securities initially acquired and the reinvestment of the net proceeds from such dispositions (after consideration being given to applicable distributions to Limited Partners) in securities of other Resource Companies.
-Such reinvestment may include, but is not limited to, investment in additional Flow-Through Shares.